Anthony is an exponent of all forms of ADR and especially mediation, arbitration and expert determination.

 He was ranked by Doyles in 2019 as one of the country’s leading arbitration Silks.

-Although a general commercial Silk, he has been described by “Doyle’s Guide to the Australian Legal Profession” – 2011 and 2015-2018 as one of Sydney’s and Australia’s leading insolvency Silks.
+Although a general commercial Silk, he has been described by Doyles in 2011 and in 2015-2019 as one of Australia’s leading insolvency Silks.

 - Silk: Appointed Senior Counsel on 6 October 2011

 - Barrister: 9 August 1996

 - Australia, Internationally

 Degrees and accreditations

 - Arbitrator (2010)